Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Adjusted Joint Significance Test

-where $T_\alpha$ and $T_\beta$ are defined in (\ref{Eq2-3}).
-In the field of mediation analysis, one of the most popular method for (\ref{Eq-2.1}) is the joint significance (JS) test (also known as the MaxP test).
-The idea of JS test is that we can reject $H_0$ if both $\alpha =0$ and $\beta = 0$ are simultaneously rejected. i.e., the JS test statistic is defined as
+where $T_\alpha$ and $T_\beta$ are defined in (\ref{Eq2-3}), $\Phi_{N(0,1)}(\cdot)$ is the cumulative distribution function of $N(0,1)$.
+The joint significance (JS) test, also known as the MaxP test, is widely recognized as one of the most popular methods for mediation analysis in the field.
+The purpose of the JS test is to reject $H_0$ when both $\alpha = 0$ and $\beta = 0$ are simultaneously rejected.
+The JS test statistic is

 where $P_{\alpha}$ and $P_\beta$ are given in (\ref{Eq2-4}) and (\ref{Eq2-5}), respectively.
-Due to the convenience of JS test in practical application, it has been widely adopted by many research fields, such as the social and biomedical sciences.
+The practical applicability of JS test has led to its widespread adoption across various research fields, including the social and biomedical sciences.
 However, the JS test suffers from overly conservative type I error, especially when both $\alpha =0$ and $\beta =0$ \cite[]{David-PM-2002}.
-In fact, this is a long-existed and unresolved problem for the Sobel test.
-To bridge this gap, we propose a novel data-adaptive method for improving the statistical efficiency of the Sobel test, especially focusing on the conservative issue in the case of $\alpha=\beta=0$.
+In the literature, this is a long-existed and unresolved problem for the JS test.
+To bridge this gap, we aim to propose a novel data-adjusted method for improving the statistical efficiency of the JS test, especially focusing on the conservative issue in the case of $\alpha=\beta=0$.

 Under $H_0$, the traditional JS test regards $P_{JS}$ as a uniform random variable over $(0,1)$. i.e., $P_{JS} \sim U(0,1)$.
 However, the actual distribution of $P_{JS}$ is not $U(0,1)$ under the component null hypotheses $H_{00}$, which is the reason of the conservative performance of traditional JS test.
-To provide more insights on this issue, suppose that $Z_1$ and $Z_2$ are two independent random variables following U(0,1) distribution.
-Let ${Z} = \max ({Z_1}, {Z_2})$ and its density function is denoted as $f_{{Z}}(z)$.
-The distribution function of $Z$ is
+To provide further insights on this matter, let us consider $Z_1$ and $Z_2$ as two independent random variables that follow a uniform distribution $U(0,1)$.
+Let ${Z} = \max ({Z_1}, {Z_2})$ and its density function is $f_{{Z}}(z)$.
+We can derive the distribution function of $Z$ as

 i.e., the density function of $Z$ is $f_Z(z) = \frac{1}{2}z$ for $0\leq z \leq 1$ and $f_Z(z) = 0$, otherwise.
 Therefore, the maximum of two independent p-values ($P_{JS}$) does not follow $U(0,1)$.
 This provides a theoretical view about the conservative performance of JS test when both $\alpha = 0$ and $\beta =0$.
 Note that the distribution function of $Z^2 = \{\max ({Z_1}, {Z_2})\}^2$ is